aurule/npc/README.md

 Options:

 * `seeming`: Name of the changeling's Seeming.
-This will be added to the character's stats with notes about the Seeming Blessing and Curse, if the seeming is found in `support/seeming-kith.json`.
+This will be added to the character's stats with notes about the Seeming Blessing and Curse, if the seeming is found in `settings-changeling`.
 * `kith`: Name of their Kith.
-Also added to the character's stats with notes about the Kith Blessing, if the kith is found in `support/seeming-kith.json`.
+Also added to the character's stats with notes about the Kith Blessing, if the kith is found in `settings-changeling`.
 * `--court`: Name of the changeling's court, if they have one.
 This is the first "group" checked when creating the path.
 * `--motley`: Name of the changeling's motley, if known.
 This does not affect the path, but is added to the file as a tag.